ml6team/fondant-cc-demo/examples/pipelines/starcoder/components/filter_metadata/README.md

 ## Metadata filtering

-This component filters the "stack" based on a set of features.
+This component filters code based on a set of features.

 Features:
 * `max_line_length`: the maximum line-length of the file.